Educating the Engineers of Tomorrow

-Part of the problem today is that we don't let kids do anything and they never "get their hands dirty."
-Kids today don't even know that they can build cool electronics projects and work on lawn mower engines.
+Part of the problem today is that we don't let kids do anything.
+They never "get their hands dirty."
+Kids today don't even know that they can build cool electronics projects and repair lawn mower engines.
 Nobody shows them.
 Many dads don't work on cars anymore and we don't live on farms where kids used to work on equipment and help build all sorts of things.
 Times have changed.

-So a big part of Techsplorers is simply introducing the kids to this stuff and showing them that they can -- they do the rest!
+A big part of Techsplorers is simply introducing the kids to this stuff and showing them that they can – they do the rest!
 Motivation is automatic and powerful when the subject matter is cool and interesting.
 Believe me, you won't need to encourage them.
-Come watch a classroom full of kids, newly empowered with knowledge of how to use ratchets and wrenches, eying some lawn mower engines that they are allowed to start taking apart.
+Come watch a classroom full of kids, newly empowered with knowledge of how to use ratchets and wrenches, eyeing some lawn mower engines that they are allowed to start taking apart.
 They love it!
 And when they build a cool electronics circuit by themselves and get it working for the first time, the expression on their faces is priceless.
 Soon they realize the way it works isn't so complicated after all.

 At Techsplorers, we make a concerted effort to change how the student perceives learning.
 Our goal is to make them want to learn.